 The 70-200mm f/2.8 is my preferred lens, but it really isn’t long enough to get great photos of players on the other end of the basketball court.
 However, anything longer, and you risk some serious camera shake—not to mention the wear and tear on your body, as it is HEAVY!

-I prefer shooting in manual mode.
-First, I use the lowest possible ISO to get both a fast-enough shutter speed to stop any motion blur, and an f-stop that will still provide a sharp image.
-For me this usually looks like ISO 4000-6400, 1/500th shutter speed, and an f-stop no smaller than f/3.2.
+I prefer manual mode.
+First, I use the lowest possible ISO to get both a fast-enough shutter speed to stop any motion blur and an f-stop that will still provide a sharp image.
+For me, this usually looks like ISO 4000-6400, 1/500th shutter speed, and an f-stop no smaller than f/3.2.
 (Wide open apertures make it hard to nail your focus.)

 Next, I set my camera’s custom white balance using a white wall or piece of paper in the gym.
-This changes from gym to gym.
-I prefer shooting RAW so that I can easily adjust the images in Lightroom.
+This white balance setting changes from gym to gym.
+I prefer RAW so that I can easily adjust the images in Lightroom.

 Light & Shutter Speed

-Due to recycle times of gym lights and influences from other light sources such as big TV displays, the frame-to-frame color temperature may not be consistent, even with a custom white-balance.
-Watch for other things at play, like the yellow tones from the court and reflections off colored jerseys and walls that may affect the skin tones in your basketball photography.
+Due to recycle times of gym lights and influences from other light sources such as big TV displays, the frame-to-frame color temperature may not be consistent, even with a custom white balance.
+Watch for other things at play, like the yellow tones from the court and reflections off-colored jerseys and walls that may affect the skin tones and facial expressions in your basketball photography.

-I also use a fast shutter speed which allows me to shoot in burst mode to capture things like a player making a breakaway dunk.
+I also use a shutter speed that’s fast and allows me to shoot in burst mode.
+Burst mode lets me capture things like a player making a breakaway dunk.
 You don’t want to miss those shots!

 #2: Establish the Setting

-Part of telling the story of basketball is capturing the fans, fanfare, and traditions of the event.
-Capture what is going on in the gym before the game.
-This is a great way to take test shots to make sure your photography settings are where they should be.
+Part of telling the story of basketball for sports photographers is capturing the fans, fanfare, and traditions of the event.
+Capture what is going on in the gym before the basketball game.
+This is a great way to take test shots to make sure your camera and photography settings are where they should be.

 #3: Find the Best Camera Angles

-For the tip off I make sure I find a spot that sets center court in the center of my viewfinder.
-Depending on whether I am capturing the game for one team or both determines where I’d be generally shooting the rest of the game.
+For the tip-off I make sure I find a spot that sets center court in the center of my camera viewfinder.
+Depending on whether I am capturing the basketball game for one team or both determines where I’d be generally doing the rest of the basketball game.

-If I’m shooting for one team, I place myself right outside of the key to try shooting and capture the team on offense.
+If I’m working for one team, I place myself right outside of the key to try and capture the team on offense.
 (The refs don’t like you to stand right under the basket, plus it’s a great way to get pummeled).
 Thus, I change positions at every half.